strimzi/proposals/062-support-tiered-storage.md

     className: <ClassName>
     classPath: <ClassPath>
     config:
       # A map with String keys and String values.
-Keys will be automatically prefixed with `rsm.config.`.
+Key fields will be automatically prefixed with `rsm.config.` and appended to Kafka broker config.
       <key>: <value>
 ```